JetBrains/teamcity-documentation/topics/jacoco.md

 <tip>

-By default, in TeamCity the jacoco.sources property is set to "." , which means that TeamCity will scan whole checkout directory including all subdirectories for your sources.Check that your classfiles are compiled with debug information (including the source file info) to see with highlighted source code in the report.
+By default, in TeamCity the `jacoco.sources` property is set to `.` , which means that TeamCity will scan whole checkout directory including all subdirectories for your sources.
+Check that your classfiles are compiled with debug information (including the source file info) to see with highlighted source code in the report.

 </tip>

-The code coverage results can be viewed on the __Overview__ tab of the Build Results page; detailed report is displayed on the dedicated __Code Coverage__ tab.
+The code coverage results can be viewed on the __Overview__ tab of the __Build Results__ page; detailed report is displayed on the dedicated __Code Coverage__ tab.

 ## Importing JaCoCo coverage data to TeamCity